Food allergens

 Prepare with care

-Take food allergens seriously.
+Take food allergies seriously.

-• Follow safe food preparation procedures
+• Follow safe food preparation procedures to avoid cross-contact with allergens

 Returned food